 In July 2015, it’s the posthumous release of the DC Ojnaberies et autres banjoritudes of the group Ojnab, on which his brilliant bow game can be heard.
 Stéphanie has also taken part in several other recordings since the beginning of her career, including, Galant, tu perds ton temps, De temps Antan, Genticorum, Éric and Simon Beaudry, La Galvaude, to name just a few.

 Always on the lookout for valuable repertoire and unparalleled work rigor, Stéphanie trained with Pierre Chartrand and Éric Favreau in 2012 to enhance her knowledge of Quebec’s dance music repertoire.
 Wanting to share the cultural heritage that is traditional Quebec music, it is alongside his groups La Galvaude and Norouet, Éric Beaudry, and violinist André Brunet, that she founded in 2008 the Camp Violon Trad Québec in Lanaudière.

 Organizer and teacher since 2008 at Camp Violon Trad Québec, professor of violin staged for eight years at CRAPO, private lessons for over 20 years … These are just a few strings from the immense talent of Stéphanie who continue to charm her entourage.
-His style, deeply dependent on the traditional heritage of Quebec, allows to easily perceive Irish influences fruit of a concern for accuracy in his technique and in the interpretation of the pieces of the traditional repertoire.
-His bow playing leaves no one indifferent, he brings out his charm and passion for the violin and leads us into an endless dance.
+Her style, deeply dependent on the traditional heritage of Quebec, allows to easily perceive Irish influences fruit of a concern for accuracy in her technique and in the interpretation of the pieces of the traditional repertoire.
+Her bowing technique leaves no one indifferent, she brings out her charm and passion for the fiddle and leads us into an endless dance.